 “It really is just about the cost of a unit at university per semester.
 You can pay upfront in full.
 There’s a 10% discount if you do.
 You can pay by installments, but you’ll incur a 10% interest on the total price.
 We accept credit cards.”

-“I’m not worried about the financial aspect of the course,” the small girl honestly says, combating the urge to cross her arms like an angry monkey refused a banana.
+“I’m not worried about the financial aspect of the course,” she says to Mindy, combating the urge to cross her arms like an angry monkey refused a banana.
 “But I don’t have a credit card.”

 “You can do a money transfer.”